Large deviation principle for moment map estimation: Introduction

-Large deviation principles for probability measures derived from tensor powers of representations have been studied by several authors in recent decades.
-In \cite{cegla1988free} Ceg\l a, Lewis and Raggio investigated the multiplicities arising from the isotypic decomposition of tensor products of representations of the group $SU(2)$.
-Duffield \cite{duffield1990large} extended their result to an arbitrary compact semisimple Lie group.
-Alicki, Rudicki and Sadowski \cite{alicki1988symmetry}, and later Keyl and Werner \cite{keyl2001estimating} proposed an estimator for the spectrum of the density operator, which is based on the decomposition of the tensor powers of the defining representation of $SU(d)$ (or $U(d)$).
-Based on Duffield's result, Keyl and Werner found the rate function for the exponential decay to be the relative entropy between the normalized Young diagram labelling the irreducible representation and the nonincreasingly ordered spectrum of the state.
+In quantum statistics, Alicki, Rudicki and Sadowski \cite{alicki1988symmetry}, and later Keyl and Werner \cite{keyl2001estimating} proposed an estimator for the spectrum of the density operator, which is based on the decomposition of the tensor powers of the defining representation of $SU(d)$ (or $U(d)$).
+Based on Duffield's result, Keyl and Werner found the rate function for the exponential decay to be the relative entropy between the normalised Young diagram labelling the irreducible representation and the nonincreasingly ordered spectrum of the state.
 In \cite{keyl2006quantum} Keyl refined the estimator to a continuous positive operator valued measure (POVM) estimating both the spectrum and the eigenvectors of an unknown state and proved a large deviation principle in that setting.
-While studying a tripartite extension of the Matsumoto--Hayashi universal distortion-free entanglement concentration protocol \cite{matsumoto2007universal}, Botero and Mej\'ia \cite{botero2018universal} found formulas for the probabilities induced by the isotypic decomposition or tensor powers of the $U(2)^n$-representation ${\mathbb{C}^2}^{\otimes n}$ when the state is in the $W$ class, but it seems difficult to obtain the rate of the exponential decay from their formulas.
+The appearance of the relative entropy in the result of Keyl and Werner suggests that similar large deviation rate functions should be viewed as information quantities.
+In \cite{vrana2023family} a family of entanglement measures have been constructed based on the rate function corresponding to the standard representation of products of unitary groups.
+While studying a tripartite extension of the Matsumoto--Hayashi universal distortion-free entanglement concentration protocol \cite{matsumoto2007universal}, Botero and Mej\'ia \cite{botero2018universal} found formulas for the probabilities induced by the isotypic decomposition or tensor powers of the $U(2)^n$-representation ${\mathbb{C}^2}^{\otimes n}$ when the state is in the $W$ class.